-We have provided four different methods for you to vote or authorize a proxy to vote your shares.
+We have provided three different methods for you to vote or authorize a proxy to vote your shares.
 Please see "About the Meeting (FAQs)" beginning on the next page for further information.

 How to Vote / Authorize a Proxy Stockholder of Record (Shares registered in your name with American Stock Transfer & Trust Company) Street Name Holders (Shares held through Broker, Bank or Other Nominee) BY INTERNET USING A COMPUTER Visit the applicable voting website and follow the on-screen instructions: www.voteproxy.com Refer to voting instruction form.
-In the United States call: 1-800-proxies Refer to voting instruction form.
-BY TELEPHONE In foreign countries call: 1-718-921-8500 Sign, date and return by mail: Completed proxy card.
+In the United States call: In foreign countries call: 1-800-proxies 1-718-921-8500 Refer to voting instruction form.
+BY MAIL Sign, date and return by mail: Completed proxy card.
 Refer to voting instruction form.
-BY MAIL IN PERSON For instructions on attending the Annual Meeting in person, please see the next page.
+For instructions on attending the virtual 2021 Annual Meeting, please see the notice of annual meeting and page 4 hereof.